Expanding Your Horizons Logo

 Ever wonder what you have in common with Black Widow and Wonder Woman?
 Your body does amazing things and you just don’t know it!
 Like the super spy Black Widow, it can decode secret messages.
 It can also make sure your cells only tell the truth when talking to other cells, just like Wonder Woman’s Lasso of Truth!
 These superpowers help make us who we are and allow us to do incredible things.
 Come discover how “super” you are and better understand some of your favorite heroes!

-Physics: Electromagnetism
+Physics: Biophysics

 Biology: Microscopy